🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 Small Space Tricks

-- Keep shapes simple — square or circular tubs minimize clutter.
+• Keep shapes simple, because square or circular tubs minimize clutter.

 It’s about smart space usage, not size.
-IMO this look is a gem for urban settings where privacy is valuable.
+This look is a gem for urban settings where privacy is valuable.

 20. Speckled Terrazzo Surround